 Only a dataset editor can create a weight.
 When a dataset editor opens the weight dropdown described above, Create Weight… appears at the bottom of the list.
 Click this to open the weight builder.
 The weight builder can also be access through the New Variable screen.

 Select one or more existing categorical variables that will be used to create the weight.

 For each selected variable, its categories and the distribution of responses in those categories will be shown in the Sample column.
 Enter the normalized values you would like to use in the Target column.
 These values must sum to 100.

 Name the weight by clicking on the name.
 The default name is Weight, since it is common for a dataset to contain only a single weight.

 Setting a Default Weight

 An editor can set a default weight for a dataset.
-This is the weight that will be set when a user opens a dataset for the first time, e.g. after it is shared with them.
+This is the weight that will be set when a user opens a dataset for the first time, e.g. after the folder is shared with them.
 To set the default weight, click the dataset name to open dataset properties, click the Permissions tab, and then choose a default weight from the dropdown.